 In NILFS2, all the updates of files in snapshots are stored in their parent directories, with new entries pointing to the new addresses of corresponding inodes.
-Since the overhead of accessing each directory can not be ignored, the cost of snapshotting on NILFS2 is proportional to the number of directories in this snapshot, which leads to a slight increase in snapshotting overhead along with the growth in dir-depth.
+Since the overhead of accessing each directory cannot be ignored, the cost of snapshotting on NILFS2 is proportional to the number of directories in this snapshot, which leads to a slight increase in snapshotting overhead along with the growth in dir-depth.

 5.6.
-Impact of Read vs. Write
+Recovery performance